Teen relationships and social media

 With teenagers stuck at home unable to see their romantic interests or partners face-to-face, many are turning to social media.
 Others may be starting up new relationships online, away from the usual group setting – where they’d normally have friends to guide them and help slow down the relationship’s progression and intensity.
 And with these things come sexting, whether we like it or not.
-Sexting is the sending and receiving of sexually explicit messages or images – most commonly ‘nudes’ (naked photos and videos).
+Sexting is the sending and receiving of sexually explicit messages or images, most commonly ‘nudes’ (naked photos and videos).
 Even without the pandemic and lockdown, young people are still engaging in sexting.
-One study from 2018 found that one third of students from years 10 to 12 had engaged in recent sexting activity.
+One study from 2018 found that one-third of students from years 10 to 12 had engaged in recent sexting activity.

 We never want to shame a young person for sending nudes or make them feel guilty for exploring their sexuality.
 But there are risks involved with sexting that adolescents need to know about, and this is also an opportunity for you to state your expectations and values.
-Some caregivers will find it tempting to take a hard zero tolerance approach, but sexting can be a normal part of the fabric of young people’s lives, and we can’t monitor their every usage of phones, laptops and so on.
+Some caregivers will find it tempting to take a hard zero-tolerance approach, but sexting can be a normal part of the fabric of young people’s lives, and we can’t monitor their every usage of phones, laptops and so on.
 We also want them to know they can come to us if something goes wrong.
 When we’re in classrooms working directly with students, we have to take a conservative approach.
-But if parents and caregivers have a frank and ongoing conversation with their teens about these risks – rather than saying ‘don’t do this’ (which, c’mon, does that ever work with teenagers?) – they can help to keep them safe.
+But if parents and caregivers have a frank and ongoing conversation with their teens about these risks – rather than saying ‘don’t do this’ (which, c’mon, does that ever work with teenagers?) – they can help to keep their young people safe.

 What are the risks?